alexandria08/MeXE402_Midterm_Alexandria-Comia_Tristan-Kiefer-Doyugan/README.md

    The logistic regression model uses these coefficients to estimate the probability of employee attrition.
 With that said, High Positive Coefficients indicate strong predictors of attrition.
 Efforts to reduce overtime or address frequent travel could lower turnover. while High Negative Coefficients Suggests areas to focus on for retention, like enhancing job satisfaction and improving work-life balance.

-   We can interpret this by saying that our Positive Coefficients (Factors Increasing Attrition Likelihood) such as
-   - OverTime: Employees who work overtime are more likely to leave.
-   - BusinessTravel_Travel_Frequently: Frequent travel correlates with higher attrition.
-   - YearsAtCompany: Longer tenure seems to increase attrition risk, possibly due to burnout or lack of advancement.
-   - MaritalStatus_Single: Single employees are more prone to leave compared to their married counterparts.
-   - YearsSinceLastPromotion: A longer time since the last promotion is associated with higher attrition, indicating dissatisfaction with career progression.

-   Now for Negative Coefficients (Factors Decreasing Attrition Likelihood):
-   - YearsInCurrentRole: Longer duration in the current role reduces attrition, suggesting role satisfaction.
-   - EducationField_Medical: Employees in the medical field show lower turnover.
-   - YearsWithCurrManager: Good relationships with current managers decrease attrition likelihood.
-   - EnvironmentSatisfaction: Higher satisfaction with the work environment leads to reduced attrition.
-   - JobSatisfaction: Satisfied employees are less likely to leave.

-     Now for conclusions for coefficients, we can say that we can Focus on managing overtime, providing growth opportunities, and improving job satisfaction to reduce attrition.
-We can use the model to identify high-risk groups and tailor retention strategies accordingly.

      And by plotting ROC, we get this:

      ![ROC output plotted](https://github.com/user-attachments/assets/63cdb51b-2cda-4fe2-bce5-897a53a3ea97)